Easy Shrimp Paella Recipe

 Key Ingredients

-• Bomba Rice: A common rice used in paella.
+• Bomba Rice: A common short-grain rice used in paella.

-• Saffron Threads: Saffron is essential in paella and gives the rice a beautiful golden color.
+• Saffron Threads: Saffron is essential in paella, giving the rice its beautiful golden color.

 • Seafood Stock: This enhances the seafood flavor of this rice dish.